mykelalvis/FATESRD/General/Example Stunts.md

 **Excellent Journalist:** (Requires Investigative Reporter) It’s not complicated: you’re just a good journalist.
 Add two to your Investigation skill when using it to replace your Performance skill.
 **Specialized Detective:** You might not be the most versatile investigator, but you’re good at what you do.
 Pick a topic.
 Add two to your Investigation skill when investigating that topic.

 # Lore

 **Blindingly Fast Change:** You are able to shift forms in the blink of an eye – so fast that opponents are caught unprepared.
 You take no penalty to your main action when using a supplemental action to change shape (using the Beast Change or True Shapeshifting powers).
 Once per scene, when shifting forms and attacking as part of the same action, you may spend a Fate Point to add three to your attack roll.*
 **Spell Resistance:** Your extensive practical experience with hostile magic helps you mitigate its effects.
-You have an armour value of 1 against all stress originating from direct applications of magic.
-This armour stacks with all other sources of armour that may be effective against a magical attack.
+You have an armor value of 1 against all stress originating from direct applications of magic.
+This armor stacks with all other sources of armor that may be effective against a magical attack.
 **I Know Fairies:** Your knowledge of the supernatural includes personal familiarity with the fey.
 You may use your Lore skill instead of your Contacts skill when dealing with the fey.
 **A Potion For Everything:** You always have exactly the right potion for any situation.
 Add two to your Lore skill when using it to declare that you have a certain potion.*
 **Occult Crafts:** There are some things you just don’t learn to build in shop class.
 Choose a type of item that has some connection to the occult, like shrunken heads or voodoo dolls.
 You may use your Lore skill to create or repair items of that type.